webpack/webpack.js.org/src/content/concepts/index.md

 ## Plugins

-While loaders are used to transform certain types of modules, plugins can be leveraged to perform a wider range of tasks, from bundle optimization, assets management or inject environment variables.
+While loaders are used to transform certain types of modules, plugins can be leveraged to perform a wider range of tasks like bundle optimization, assets management and injection of environment variables.

 T> Check out the [plugin interface](/api/plugins) and how to use it to extend webpacks capabilities.